Charlie O'Leary

 • Ridgway

-Decades ago in Western Pennsylvania, a gay love triangle ended in a murder in the woods - or so it’s rumored.
-But when a white journalist brings his Latino partner home to investigate, the past and present start to look eerily similar.
+Decades ago in Western Pennsylvania, a gay love affair ended with a murder in the woods - or so it’s rumored.
+But when a white podcaster returns home with his Latino boyfriend to investigate, the past and present start to look eerily similar.
 A ghost story about who can live safely in rural America.

 • Humiliation Play